QuikTrip

-The QuikTrip Corporation, more commonly known as QuikTrip (QT), is an American chain of convenience stores based in Tulsa, Oklahoma that primarily operates in the Midwestern, Southern, and Southeastern United States as well as in Arizona.
-QuikTrip is one of two convenience store chains based in Oklahoma (the other being Love's).
+The QuikTrip Corporation, more commonly known as QuikTrip (QT), is an American chain of convenience stores based in Tulsa, Oklahoma, that operates in the Midwestern, Southern, and Western United States.

 The first QuikTrip was opened in 1958 in Tulsa by Burt Holmes and Chester Cadieux.
 The company expanded outside of Oklahoma in 1968, and started selling gasoline in 1971.
 Chester's son, Chet, Jr., is the current CEO.

 In 2005, QuikTrip and Chevron were the first two retailers to earn a "Top Tier" rating from General Motors, BMW, Honda, Volkswagen, Audi, and Toyota.
 The "Top Tier" rating exceeds the United States Environmental Protection Agency's standards for gasoline additives.

 QuikTrip was ranked as one of the 100 Best Companies to Work For.
 In January 2006, QT ranked No. 21, ninth among companies classified as "mid-size".
 In 2008, QT was ranked No. 27 on Fortunes Top 100 list.
 QuikTrip often uses this fact in recruiting new employees.
 QuikTrip also ranked No. 33 on Forbes magazine's list of largest private companies in 2016.
+In 2024, QuikTrip ranked second in the American Customer Satisfaction Index's survey of convenience stores, behind Pennsylvania-based chain Wawa.

 History

-While driving through Dallas, Burt Holmes was intrigued by the success of 7-Eleven and decided to open a small grocery store in his hometown of Tulsa.
+While driving through Dallas, Burt Holmes was intrigued by the success of 7-Eleven and decided to open a small grocery store in his home town of Tulsa.
 He took on classmate Chester Cadieux as a partner in his planned venture.
 Holmes and Cadieux each invested $5,000, and three other investors put up $2,000 each for the venture.